-A unicorn can be born from barriers
+A unicorn born from barriers

 Barriers are generally viewed as an obstacle that prevents achieving the objectives, and sometimes they try to avoid them, surrounding them, and if they cannot be overcome, the idea is even abandoned.
 When there is a barrier, there is also an opportunity, but in order to see it, you need to be a visionary, look over it, understand it and transform it into an opportunity.